nezanuha/markdown-text-editor/README.md

 ### Basic Example:

-To initialize the Markdown editor, you need an empty container (like a `div`) in your HTML and initialize the editor by passing the container's ID and options.
+To initialize the Markdown editor, you need to add `textarea` tag in your HTML and initialize the editor by passing the container's ID or class and options.

 #### HTML:
 ```html